-Table 13 - Recommendations to Support Transit Access and Connectivity
+Table 16 - Recommendations to Support Transit Access and Connectivity

-To Support the Recommended Transit Network, this Plan County Actions Champion Recommends: County Actions Priority Cildinploii Ensure safe and efficient access to planned transit stops for pedestrians, bicyclists, and other micromobility modes.
+To Support the Recommended Transit Network, this Plan Recommends: County Actions Priority Champion Ensure safe and efficient access to planned transit stops for pedestrians, bicyclists, and other micromobility modes.
 A. As long-range planning and implementation planning (NEPA and facility planning) progress, explore opportunities to create new Bicycle and Pedestrian Priority Areas (BiPPAs) and red Metro Station Policy Areas (MSPAs) to support new premium services.
 B. Provide buffered sidewalks, protected crossings, bicycle facilities, and lighting to serve new master planned facilities' stops and stations.
 C. Include bicycle and scooter parking facilities in the ultimate design of all new master planned stops and stations at the rate and size specified in the Bicycle Master Plan (Appendix G).
 D. Ensure access to all master planned transit stops is ADA accessible within a half-mile.
 E. Develop countywide pedestrian and bicycle delay standards to limit crossing delay for pedestrians, bicycles, and other micromobility users, to be applied within a half-mile of a master planned facility's transit stop or station.
-C C C Update relevant land use plans and guidelines to support master planned transit facilities.
+E.F.
+During station design, consider how to safely provide and accommodate transfers from on-demand services like ridesharing to transit stations and stops, as appropriate based on context.
+2 v C v Update relevant land use plans and guidelines to support master planned transit facilities.
 A. Update master plans and sector plans, including but not limited to the Great Seneca Science Corridor Master Plan, the Germantown Sector Plan, and the MARC Rail Communities Plan, in support of incentivizing compact, transit-oriented development patterns.
 B. Identify and zone the locations of transit operations and maintenance facilities for the recommended transit network and integrate recommended locations for these needs into applicable plan's land use vision.
 C. Create affordable housing and preserve small businesses in areas where new transit may increase rents.
 Increase affordable and diversity of housing types in areas already served by transit along the corridor.
-D. Update the Complete Streets Design Guide, adding a "transit" overlay or "transit street" typology addressing transit-specific design elements. ر در در د Develop a new multimodal transit hub near the intersection of MD 124 and the CSX tracks.
-A. Relocate the existing Metropolitan Grove MARC Rail Station, in coordination with MARC Rail and WMATA, for the purposes of integrating MARC service and Red Line service at the planned MD 124/Fairgrounds transit hub.
-B. Provide direct pedestrian, bicycle, and micromobility access to the new transit hub from both the east and west side of I-270 via a new above or below grade connection, potentially at Perry Parkway and an Extension of Bureau Drive.
-77 •
+D. Update the Complete Streets Design Guide, adding a "transit" overlay or "transit street" typology addressing transit-specific design elements.

+Develop a new multimodal transit hub near the intersection of MD 124 and the CSX tracks as part of implementation of the Red Line Extension. В. If the Red Line Extension advances into construction, reclocate the existing Metropolitan Grove MARC Rail Station, in coordination with MARC Rail and WMATA, for the purposes of integrating MARC service and Red Line service at the planned MD 124/Fairgrounds transit hub.
+Provide direct pedestrian, bicycle, and micromobility access to the new transit hub from both the east and west side of I-270 via a new above or below grade connection, potentially at Perry Parkway and an Extension of Bureau Drive.
+7. -- ---- --- ----------- --